safespring/web/content/en/services/hybrid-infrastruktur.md

 background: ""
 socialmedia: "safespring-hybrid-cloud.jpg"
 form: "yes"
-sidebarimage: "safespring-daniel.webp"
+sidebarimage: "safespring-fredric.webp"
-sidebartext: "Would you like to discuss the position?
-My name is Daniel Melin; feel free to contact me if you have any questions."
+sidebartext: "Would you like to discuss the service?
+My name is Fredric Wallsten; feel free to contact me if you have any questions."
 sidebarphone: "+46855107370"
 sidebarmail: "hello@safespring.com"
 aliases: